metamn/react/content/blog/on-design-systems-3/index.md

 Browsers:

-- Structure information with HTML.
+- Structure information with **HTML**.
-- Define style via CSS.
+- Define style via **CSS**.
-- Handle behaviour using JavaScript.
+- Handle behaviour using **Javascript**.

 ## Binding

 ![Binding](ui3.png)

-HTML, CSS and JavaScript are standalone technologies.
-To work together &mdash; they need to bind together.
+HTML, CSS and Javascript are standalone technologies.
+To work together &mdash; they need to be merged, bound together.

-The way of binding, the binding methods, are important.
-Each method defines an era in web design and development.
+The way of binding &mdash; the binding methods &mdash; are important.
+Each method defines an era in front-end development.

 ### Classless